WeiHuang05/Weihuang05.github.io/index.md

 * 05/2024 I will be attending [ICLR 2024](https://iclr.cc/) from 06/05/2024 to 12/05/2024 in Vienna.
 Feel free have a chat if you're there.

 * 05/2024 Two papers are accepted by ICML 2024 (CORE A*, CCF A).
-Provably Neural Active Learning Succeeds via Prioritizing Perplexing Samples; Diffusion Models Demand Contrastive Guidance for Adversarial Purification to Advance
+Diffusion Models Demand Contrastive Guidance for Adversarial Purification to Advance; Provably Neural Active Learning Succeeds via Prioritizing Perplexing Samples

 * 02/2024 One paper is accepted by CVPR 2024 (CORE A*, CCF A), [Global and Local Prompts Cooperation via Optimal Transport for Federated Learning](https://arxiv.org/abs/2403.00041)